Skip to content

 The CLI will request a code from the login system and output a URL for you to visit.

-2. You use the printed URL and code to log in and authorize yoru device.
+2. You use the printed URL and code to log in and authorize your device.

 3. The CLI starts polling using the "private" code to see if you have completed the authorization process.